|True potato seed information and growing instructions|

 True Seed (TPS)

-True seed of this variety was open pollinated and probably mostly selfed, although I pollinate all plants with mixed pollen, so there should be some outcrossing as well.
+True seed of this variety was open pollinated.
+I pollinate all plants with mixed pollen, so there should be quite a bit of outcrossing, but some selfing as well.
 It should be a good source of genetics for breeding without the difficulty of keeping the tubers disease free.
-Myatt’s Ashleaf seedlings are pretty uniform in their characteristics, at least to the same extent as the F1 TPS varieties that I have tried.
-You will mostly get potatoes just like the parent.
-Any outliers are certain to be the result of crosses.
+Self pollinated seedlings are pretty uniform in their characteristics, at least to the same extent as the F1 TPS varieties that I have tried, so there are likely to be some progeny that are nearly identical to the parent.
+Outcrossed seed will mostly have been pollinated by reds or blues and should be pretty easy to identify by the presence of color.
+Seedlings will cover the full range of maturities and this is a good line to try for earlies.